IndustryFusion/IndustryFusion/setup/README.md

  under the License.
 -->

+ToDo (fkn): Remove optional setup or move it to its own location/file

-# Optional: Additional setup for new Ubuntu
+#Optional: Additional setup for new Ubuntu

 Note: You should always run 'apt(-get) update' first before installing a package.